HomeDirectoriesThe ROI of Business Listings: Can Directories Really Bring You Business?

 Low-Performance Industries:

 B2B technology companies rarely see direct ROI from traditional directories.
 Their buyers use different research methods.
-However, industry-specific platforms like Capterra or G2 can deliver qualified leads.
+That said, industry-specific platforms like Capterra or G2 can deliver qualified leads.

 Creative services (designers, writers, photographers) often find portfolios more effective than directory listings.
-Unless targeting local clients specifically, Instagram might outperform Yell.
+Unless they target local clients specifically, Instagram might outperform Yell.

-The secret?
-Match directory choice to customer behaviour.
+The secret is to match your directory choice to customer behaviour.
 Where does your ideal client search when they need you?
 That’s where you belong.
 Everything else is vanity metrics.

-Time for the rubber to meet the road.
-Let’s calculate whether your directory investment makes financial sense.
-Grab a calculator and your actual numbers – we’re doing this properly.
+Time to get practical.
+Let’s work out whether your directory investment makes financial sense.
+Grab a calculator and your actual numbers, and let’s do this properly.

 Step 1: Calculate Total Investment